Why is my car insurance going up?

 Consider telematics insurance

-Telematics insurance fits a 'black box' to your vehicle and monitors your driving in a bid to reduce your premium if you are a careful driver.
+Telematics insurance fits a "black box" to your vehicle and monitors your driving in a bid to reduce your premium if you are a careful driver.
+For many insurance providers the “black box” is now an app that is installed on the driver's mobile phone.
 Telematics insurance is popular amongst younger drivers and can help to reduce high car insurance premiums.

 How to buy cheap car insurance

-One of the quickest ways to save time and money when buying your car insurance policy is via a comparison site as you can compare multiple providers at once.
-We have partnered with Quotezone* so that you can search and compare quotes from over 120 UK car insurance providers.
-One thing to consider, however, is that you may be able to find a better deal with an insurer that is not featured on comparison sites, such as Direct Line.
+One of the quickest ways to save time and money when buying your car insurance policy is via a comparison site such as Confused.com* as you can compare multiple providers at once.
+One thing to consider, however, is that you may be able to find a better deal with an insurer that is not featured on comparison sites.
 Ensure that you are comparing similar policies when looking for a car insurance quote to ensure you are making a fair comparison and getting the best deal.